dgryski/go-perfbook/performance.md

 to O(n log n), or replacing a linear scan through an array that used to be small O(n) with a map lookup (O(1)).

+This is how software becomes slow.
+Structures originally designed for one use is repurposed for something it wasn't designed for.
+This happens gradually.

 It's important to have an intuitive grasp of the different big-O levels.
 Choose the right data structure for your problem.
 You don't have to alway shave cycles, but this just prevents dumb performance issues that might not